[ Jocelyn Paine's Home Page | Publications ]

 So: can we help mathematicians visualise categories by asking them to imagine objects and arrows laid out in space, and to gesture and point at these?
 Would this store some of the information in kinaesthetic memory, reducing the load on other areas of cognition?

 Mathematicians acquire metaphors by accident.
-Instead, let's engineer them through words and images.
+Instead, let's engineer them by design.
 I want to see category theory with force-feedback gloves, William Lawvere on an Xbox.

 John Baez and James Dolan 2000.
 "From Finite Sets to Feynman Diagrams".
 Marked as to appear in Mathematics Unlimited - 2001 and Beyond, edited by Björn Engquist and Wilfried Schmid. arxiv.org/PS_cache/math/pdf/0004/0004133v1.pdf